HB-Hridoy/th-m-l-t/README.md

-## ThMLT
+# ThMLT

-An App Inventor 2 extension created using Rush.
+An MIT App Inventor 2 extension.
+Created by: Hridoy
+Compiled by: FAST